szczyglis-dev/py-gpt/README.md

 The following plugins are currently available, and model can use them instantly:

-- `Audio Input (OpenAI Whisper)` - offers speech recognition through the OpenAI Whisper API.

-- `Audio Output (Microsoft Azure)` - provides voice synthesis using the Microsoft Azure Text To Speech API.
+- `Audio Input` - provides speech recognition.

-- `Audio Output (OpenAI TTS)` - provides voice synthesis using the OpenAI Text To Speech API.
+- `Audio Output` - provides voice synthesis.

-- `Autonomous Mode (inline)` - Enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
+- `Autonomous Mode (inline)` - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
+This is the inline Agent mode.

-- `Chat with files (Llama-index, inline)` - plugin integrates `Llama-index` storage in any chat and provides additional knowledge into context (from indexed files and previous context from database). `Experimental`.
+- `Chat with files (Llama-index, inline)` - plugin integrates `Llama-index` storage in any chat and provides additional knowledge into context (from indexed files and previous context from database).

 - `Command: Code Interpreter` - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
 This means GPT can interface with any script, application, or code.